AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/analytics/pendo-webhook.md

 >
 >The [!DNL Pendo] source is in beta.
 See the [sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled sources.

-This tutorial provides steps for creating a [!DNL Pendo] source connection using the Adobe Experience Platform user interface.
+This tutorial provides steps for creating a [!DNL Pendo] source connection and dataflow using the Adobe Experience Platform user interface.

 ## Getting started {#getting-started}